natie-ichain/s3parq/README.md

                                                 partition)

 ## Redshift Spectrum
 Dataframes published to S3 can optionally be queried in AWS Redshift Spectrum.
 To enable this functionality, you must have an external database configured in Redshift.
 See the [AWS docs](https://docs.aws.amazon.com/redshift/latest/dg/c-using-spectrum.html) for help setting up a database in Redshift.
-To enable this functionality in S3parq, simply pass a dictionary of configurations to `publish()` via the redshift_params argument.
+To enable this functionality in S3parq, simply pass a dictionary of configurations to `publish()` via the redshift_config argument.

-`redshift_params` is a dictionary which *must* contain the following keys: values (values are all strings unless noted otherwise):
+`redshift_config` is a dictionary which *must* contain the following keys: values (values are all strings unless noted otherwise):
 - schema_name: name of the schema to add table_name to
 - table_name: name of the table to create in Redshift
 - iam_role: ARN link to an IAM Role with read/write Spectrum permissions